 Vertical vent/flue pipe terminations should be as shown in the following figure.
-Refer to Section IX, Vent/Flue Pipe and Combustion Air Pipe - Termination Locations for details concerning location restrictions.
+Refer to Vent/Flue Pipe and Combustion Air Pipe -Termination Locations for details concerning location restrictions.
 The penetration of the vent through the roof must be sealed tight with proper flashing such as is used with a plastic plumbing vent.

 Horizontal vent/flue pipe terminations should be as shown in the following figure.
-Refer to Section IX, Vent/Flue Pipe and Combustion Air Pipe - Termination Locations for details concerning location restrictions.
-A 2 3/8" diameter wall penetration is required for 2" diameter pipe while a 3 1/2" diameter hole is required for 3" diameter pipe.
+Refer to Vent/Flue Pipe and Combustion Air Pipe - Termination Locations for details concerning location restrictions.
+A 2 3/8" diameter wall penetration is required for 2" diameter pipe.
+A 3" diameter hole is required for a 2 1/2" pipe and a 3 1/2" diameter hole is required for 3" diameter pipe.
 To secure the pipe passing through the wall and prohibit damage to piping connections, a coupling should be installed on either side of the wall and solvent cemented to a length of pipe connecting the two couplings.
 The length of pipe should be the wall thickness plus the depth of the socket fittings to be installed on the inside and outside of the wall.
 The wall penetration should be sealed with silicone caulking material.